JVarhol/HA-Family-Hub/README.md

 - **Collapsible accordion sections** in Settings (Calendars, Menu Blocks, Countdown, Daily Digest, Theme colors, Theme fonts) to keep the panel manageable.
-- **Settings sync across devices**: all shared settings are stored in a Home Assistant `todo` list entity, so every tablet/browser sees the same configuration — except the timeline toggle and theme-selector pick, which are deliberately per-device.
+- **Settings sync across devices**: all shared settings live in the integration's own backend storage (with an automatic on-disk backup), so every tablet/browser sees the same configuration — except the timeline toggle and theme-selector pick, which are deliberately per-device.
+An older `todo`-list-based settings entity is still read once, automatically, as a one-time fallback for households updating from a very old version — new installs never need one.
 - **Optional vertical scroll lock**, handy for kiosk-mode wall tablets.
 - Built-in **Debug Info** panel (Settings → Debug Info) showing fetched events, errors per calendar, and current settings.